InformaticsMatters/squonk/docker/deploy/ubunutu-setup.md

 This will have started the Squonk containers and we are ready to run.
 Access Squonk from the URL that is reported by the script.

 This should start the following services (containers).
-The xwiki is normally only used on the production site.

 -   nginx (nginx) - not present in dev mode
 -   portal (squonk/portal)